 - 2.4.6.2.(b)(1) The Graduate Committee shall consist of representatives of the Administration, the Academic Faculty, and the Students, with all members having voting privileges. - 2.4.6.2.(b)(2) The Committee shall recommend to the Academic Faculty the minimum requirements for all graduate degrees and all proposals for changes in graduate degree requirements and curricula.
-It shall evaluate all new graduate courses and degree programs of each Department of Instruction and transmit them with recommendations to the Academic Faculty for action. - 2.4.6.2.(b)(3) The Committee shall establish guidelines which will encourage appropriate research activities as an integral part of the graduate program and encourage high standards of student research, and foster the utilization of all available resources in the development of research activities that are supportive of the graduate programs of the Institute. - 2.4.6.2.(b)(4) The Committee shall rule on requests and appeals by graduate students for exceptions to established rules and regulations in academic matters. - 2.4.6.2.(b)(5) The Committee shall develop policy and minimum requirements for the admission of students to graduate programs, the admission of students to candidacy for an advanced degree, and the awarding of graduate degrees. - 2.4.6.2.(b)(6) In consultation with the Chair of the Department of Instruction concerned, the Committee shall decide what undergraduate courses may be accepted for graduate credit and shall develop policy for qualifications of faculty members who teach graduate courses and direct thesis research. - 2.4.6.2.(b)(7) The Committee shall develop policy for the awarding of graduate fellowships, scholarships, and assistantships. - 2.4.6.2.(b)(8) Upon adoption of these Statutes and thereafter at intervals not exceeding six years, the Committee shall make a thorough study of the quality and appropriateness of the graduate program in each Academic unit.
+It shall evaluate all new graduate courses and degree programs of each Department of Instruction and transmit them with recommendations to the Academic Faculty for action. - 2.4.6.2.(b)(3) The Committee shall establish guidelines which will encourage appropriate research activities as an integral part of the graduate program and encourage high standards of student research, and foster the utilization of all available resources in the development of research activities that are supportive of the graduate programs of the Institute. - 2.4.6.2.(b)(4) The Committee shall rule on requests and appeals by graduate students for exceptions to established rules and regulations in academic matters. - 2.4.6.2.(b)(5) The Committee shall develop policy and minimum requirements for the admission of students to graduate programs, the admission of students to candidacy for an advanced degree, and the awarding of graduate degrees. - 2.4.6.2.(b)(6) In consultation with the Chair of the Department of Instruction concerned, the Committee shall decide what undergraduate courses may be accepted for graduate credit and shall develop policy for qualifications of faculty members who teach graduate courses and direct thesis research. - 2.4.6.2.(b)(7) The Committee shall develop policy for the awarding of graduate fellowships, scholarships, and assistantships. - 2.4.6.2.(b)(8) To accomplish the systematic review of academic programs (see Section 5.10.1), the Committee shall, at regular intervals, make a thorough study of the quality and appropriateness of the graduate program in each Academic unit, reviewing all appropriate documentation prepared for each unit or program going through program review.
 At the same intervals the Committee shall also study the division of curricula into Department of Instruction and Centers, and the allocation of Departments of Instruction to Colleges.
 The Committee shall report its findings to the Academic Faculty with appropriate recommendations.